php-fig/fig-standards/proposed/cache.md

 namespace Psr\Cache;

 /**
- * Exception interface for all exceptions thrown by an Implementing Library.
+ * Base exception for all exceptions thrown by an Implementing Library.
  */
-interface CacheException {}
+class CacheException extends \Exception
+{
+}
 ```